 Sbrino Gelatificio Contadino

-Sbrino has 3 locations, all of which are in the Oltrarno neighborhood.
-It’s worth the trek if you happen to be staying north of the river.
+Sbrino has 3 locations, all of which are south of the river.
 They use 100% organic milk and they’ve been recognized by Gambero Rosso as one of the best gelato shops in Florence.
 You’ll get great quality gelato here!
 When you come, be sure to look at the menu for their seasonal, unique flavors.

 La Strega Nocciola has had great success and now has 6 stores, with locations in Rome and Florence.
 In Florence, three of the locations are south of the river, but the one that we went to is located a short distance from the Duomo.
 While by no means a secret, it’s located down a nondescript street with less foot traffic.
-We usually steer clear of places near major attractions, but the quality and rich flavors of La Strega Nocciola were phenomenal and a gelato spot not to be missed.
+The quality and rich flavors of La Strega Nocciola are phenomenal and a gelato spot not to be missed.

 what to drink in Florence